TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 As we [saw before](http://www.skillcrush.com/terms/javascript.html), Javascript is the in-browser code that gets run to make things on your webpage moveable and clickable.
 It's time to dive in a bit more and start getting your hands dirty with some code.

+##### Javascript:
+Do [Codecademy's Javascript Section 1](http://www.codecademy.com/tracks/javascript)("Getting Started with Programming").
+If you want extra credit, do the full Javascript track... but we'll get to that in-depth later on in the curriculum.

+Want to help?
+[Tell us](mailto:curriculum@theodinproject.com) how long that course took so we can let others know!

 ##### Assignment:
-Do [Codecademy's Javascript Section 1](http://www.codecademy.com/tracks/javascript)("Getting Started with Programming" and the accompanying project).
-If you want extra credit, do the full Javascript track... but we'll get to that in-depth later on in the curriculum.
+Be sure to do [the Codecademy Choose-Your-Own-Adventure Project](http://www.codecademy.com/courses/javascript-beginner-en-x9DnD/0/1) as well once you've finished the learning section.

+##### jQuery:
 What about [jQuery](http://skillcrush.com/2012/07/23/jquery/)?
 It's a library of commonly used javascript widgets and functions that more or less has taken the internet by storm.
-It's actually written in javascript so you don't have to go through the pain of writing out, for instance, a popup modal dialog box the long way.
-It also gives you the incredibly easy ability to select elements on the webpage ("DOM elements") so you can start modifying their properties.
+It's actually written in javascript so you don't have to go through the pain of building a popup modal dialog box, for example, the long way.
+It also gives you the incredibly easy ability to select elements on the webpage ("DOM elements") so you can start modifying their properties, whether that's hiding them, moving them, dropping down menus... it's all in your hands!

 ##### Assignment:
 Learn about jQuery by doing [Codecademy's jQuery Section 1](http://www.codecademy.com/tracks/jquery)("Introducing jQuery") and [Code School's try jQuery](http://try.jquery.com/).
 The remaining Codecademy sections are, again, extra credit and will be covered later in the curriculum.

+Want to help?
+[Tell us](mailto:curriculum@theodinproject.com) how long that course took (whether just the section 1 or the whole thing) so we can let others know!

 ##### Additional Resources